Prospective Marriage Visa (Subclass 300 visa)

 Condition 8519 - Marry sponsor of Subclass 300 visa within visa validity periodThe primary visa holder must enter into marriage with sponsor of Subclass 300 visa within 9-month visa validity period.

-If you are ready to commence your life in Australia, contact Ausdirect Migration today at 1800 462 188.
+If you are ready to commence your life in Australia, book a consultation with Ausdirect Migration today.